joeyrlee/snacktime/README.md

 # Snacktime
-A native iOS app that allows you to take pictures of, or search for, food and ingredients and receive back recommendations of food/ingredients <strong>that pair well</strong> as well as recipes that combine everything into one culinary confection!
+A native iOS app that allows users to search via text or reverse image search (using the device camera) for foods and ingredients and receive back pairing recommendations as well as recipes that combine everything together into one delicious culinary confection!

 ![alt tag](./public/welcomePage.png)